What is Lipedema?

 - Frequent, gentle exercise to promote circulation in the legs

 - Maintaining a healthy circulation to reduce inflammation

 Often because of the higher pressure from the affected areas, vein disease and lymphatic problems occur simultaneously.
 We can assess your circulation in our non-invasive cutting edge vascular lab as part of your workup to ensure that any issues with blood flow can be addressed, and it is part of your workup at our centers.

 It should be remembered that lipedema is a genetic disease that progresses throughout adulthood.
 Early diagnosis and control is the best treatment.

-Prior to performing therapeutic liposuction, your circulation should be assessed.
-Your surgeon must ensure that you have a healthy blood supply to ensure appropriate healing, as well as minimize any risk from the procedure from abnormal blood vessels that often are present in the diseased areas.
+Prior to performing therapeutic water assisted liposuction, your circulation should be assessed by a specialist.
+Your surgeon must ensure you have a healthy blood supply for appropriate healing and minimize risk to the procedure from abnormal blood vessels that often are present in the diseased areas.

 No patient has the same anatomy, and in general each patient should have a customized approach specific to their problem.
-Prior to any intervention, a plan, along with the rationale behind it, are discussed, as well as non-surgical options to get each patient the best result specific to their issues at NYC Surgical Associates.
+Prior to any surgical intervention, our specialists will discuss the procedure plan and rationale.
+We will also discuss non-surgical options to get help each patient achieve the best results for their specific needs.

 Lipedema was first identified in the United States at the Mayo Clinic in 1940.
 It is a relatively unknown disease in the USA both to physicians and the patients who have the disease.
 The limited understanding of lipedema often leads it to be confused with obesity.
 In fact, a significant number of patients diagnosed as obese may have the condition, either instead of, or in addition to obesity.